Oral & Maxillofacial Surgery

 - Personal statement / letter of intention (150 words or less)

-- Application fee of $150 CAD payable by certified cheque payable to Western University
+- Application fee of $150 CAD payable by certified cheque payable to Western University, personal cheques will NOT be accepted

 Please ensure all mailed documents are not stapled.

-Alternatively documents may be emailed in pdf format to: email@example.com
+Alternatively documents may be emailed in pdf format from the original source to: firstname.lastname@example.org

 Please send applications to: